nci-hcmi-catalog/portal/docs/API_documentation.md

 The [Graphiql electron app](https://electronjs.org/apps/graphiql) provides a simple user interface to start querying the catalog GraphQL API.

-Once the application is installed, joint specify `https://hcmi-searchable-catalog.nci.nih.gov/api/hcmi/graphql` in the `GraphQL Endpoint` field.
+Once the application is installed, specify `https://hcmi-searchable-catalog.nci.nih.gov/api/hcmi/graphql` in the `GraphQL Endpoint` field.

 This documentation will contain sample queries, you are encouraged to copy those into Graphiql and start exploring the data.